 Create a VMware template with ArcGIS Server installed

-A VMware template is a master copy of a virtual machine (VM) that you can use to create and provision additional virtual machines.
+A VMware template is a primary copy of a virtual machine (VM) that you can use to create and provision additional virtual machines.
 When you deploy ArcGIS Server on VMware, you first need to build a VMware template that has ArcGIS Server installed.
 The steps for building a template are found in the VMware documentation.

 When building the template, keep in mind the following: